SL-Labs/Mule/notes/ref.md

 SOAP Webservices
 -----------------

-* Provide a mechanism for system to interact with other system using some interface or contract (WSDL) via SOAP protocol.
+* Provide a mechanism for system to interact with other system using some interface or contract (WSDL) using SOAP protocol.

 * SOAP protocol is a XML based protocol that defines the message architecture, message format, Service transport protocol like http, jms

 * SOAP messages are typically sent over http (other protocols can be used though) and soap request is sent as the body of an HTTP POST

 * SOAP request and response is always in xml format

 * SOAP request and response are sent in SOAP Envelope